Where do you fit in on Israel's political landscape?

 Which of the parties that ran for the 19th Knesset has views most similar to your own?

-Find out by using the 2013 Israeli Election Compass, a research-based tool developed by the Israel Democracy Institute's Guttman Center for Surveys and Kieskompas.nl, in partnership with The Jerusalem Post.
+In 2013, IDI enabled voters to find out by using the 2013 Israeli Election Compass, a research-based tool developed by the Israel Democracy Institute's Guttman Center for Surveys and Kieskompas.nl, in partnership with The Jerusalem Post.

 Frequently Asked Questions

 What is the Election Compass?

 The 2013 Israeli Election Compass is a free online application which provides users with the opportunity to compare their opinions to those of the political parties running in the 2013 Israeli Knesset election.
 Based on the user's answers to a series of statements, the Compass calculates the user's position on the political landscape and shows the user his or her placement relative to those of the major political parties competing in this election, as objectively as can be calculated on the same political landscape.